James M. Wheeler, MD, MPH, JD

 Dr. Wheeler has consulted in several hundred medicolegal matters for over 20 years, mostly in ob/gyn, but including family practice, internal medicine and several of its subspecialties, general surgery and several of its subspecialties, and dermatology.
 He has been a testifying expert before the FDA for drugs and devices, and has testified before U.S. Congressional staffers on health policy issues.
 He reviews for attorneys from both plaintiff and defense bars, as well as insurance companies (e.g. Pro-Assurance), and health plans (e.g. Harvard Community Health Plan).
 He has helped with Board of Medicine reviews, and constructing/defending class action suits.
 The combination of his training in medicine, basic and clinical research, clinical epidemiology, biostatistics and law make him a uniquely qualified person to review the complex issues of medicolegal cases.

 Dr. Wheeler is a qualified first-reviewer, and a convincing expert during testimony.
 He has never been excused from a case as insufficiently expert.
-He is committed to helping serve people, as a physician, as a reviewer and commentator, and certainly within their legal rights.

 Areas of expertise